 Palm oil is found in a shocking 50% of the products that we buy, according to WWF.
 You might suspect that it will be in margarine and ready meals, but it’s also in shampoo and soap, lipstick and biscuits, cleaning products, bread and ice cream.
 It’s in baby food, pet food, pastry and deodorant.
 Around 70% of the world’s cosmetics and household detergents contain raw materials derived from palm oil.
 I’ve been completely shocked by this.

 I had a look around my cupboards and even for a household that generally cooks from scratch, I still found palm oil lurking in many products.
 I also suspect that it’s in a lot more products that don’t have to label it.
 But in my products is it sustainable or not?
 Without certification logos I simply can’t tell.
+And would certification really make any difference?

 Why is it so widely used?
 Well, it’s cheaper to produce than most other oils, palm oil is a high-yielding crop and it’s tasteless and makes things creamy.
 As long as it’s sustainably produced, it seems like quite a good product.

-Good palm oil = a palm plantation established on land that did not contain significant biodiversity, wildlife, habitats or other environmental values.
+According to the PSPO, good palm oil = a palm plantation established on land that did not contain significant biodiversity, wildlife, habitats or other environmental values.
 It also means that it meets the highest environmental, social and economic standards as set out by the RSPO, according to their Principles and Criteria.

-When they are properly applied, these criteria can help to minimise negative impacts.
+They say that when they are properly applied, these criteria can help to minimise negative impacts.
 None of the products I found at home had this certification, but I can’t be sure if they’ve just not signed up to the scheme or if it’s unsustainable palm oil.
 I hope to see this logo more often in the future, like the Fairtrade logo, but in the meantime this palm oil guide will help you to avoid unsustainable palm oil products.

 As a consumer, I find one of the puzzling things about palm oil is that although it is ubiquitous in pre-made products, it isn’t generally available for home cooking uses alongside rapeseed, vegetable and olive oils.
 I wonder why is it so widespread in commercial use, but not domestic use in the UK, though it is used in Africa and Asia.
+I suppose we want to cook with better products and not cheap filler.
+Cheap at the cost of the rainforests.

 Why not use other oils instead?